-Here at Southern Shore Dental, parents often ask us what the difference between a pediatric dentist and a general dentist is.
-In particular, they wonder if there is any benefit to bringing their children to a pediatric dentist instead of a general dentist.
+Here at Southern Shore Dental, parents are often curious about the difference between a pediatric dentist and a general dentist.
+More specifically, they wonder if there is any benefit to bringing their children to a pediatric dentist as opposed to their general dentist.

-Below, our Goulds dentists outline the key differences between general and pediatric dentists and explain when it might be beneficial to visit a pediatric specialist.
+Below, our Goulds dental team shares the key differences between general and pediatric dentists and discusses when your child may benefit from visiting a pediatric specialist.

 What is a pediatric dentist?